Skip to content

 2. The Scientific Instruments Division at the University of Washington will also perform similar survey or testing on all the dental imaging equipment.

-This survey and test ensures that the dental x-ray imaging equipment is working properly, as exemplified by scientific and technical testing to confirm that the equipment is performing as per manufacturer’s specification and regulatory requirements.
+This survey and test ensures that the dental radiographic imaging equipment is working properly, as exemplified by scientific and technical testing to confirm that the equipment is performing as per manufacturer’s specification and regulatory requirements.

 • Additionally, the State of Washington Department of Health will perform an announced inspection every 4 years for all dental imaging equipment.

-• EH&S Radiation Safety will also perform periodic audit (unannounced) of proper use of dental X ray equipment and adherence to radiation protection protocol, including but not limited to the use of collimators for intraoral radiographs and records of the exposure settings.
+• EH&S Radiation Safety will also perform periodic audit (unannounced) of proper use of dental X ray equipment and adherence to radiation protection protocol, including but not limited to the use of collimators for intraoral radiographs and records of the exposure settings

-• dose measurements
+• Dose measurements

 Estimates of patient dose measurements are taken at the time of inspections by the Radiation Safety Office and Scientific Instruments staff.
 In addition, area measurements are made by Radiation Safety Office staff to evaluate exposure potential to operators and nearby personnel.